 By Sherry Karabin ~

-Many people are familiar with alternative treatments such as chiropractic care, acupuncture and yoga, but what about Reiki?
-Its name comes from the Japanese words Rei, which means God’s wisdom or the Higher Power and Ki, which stands for life force energy.
+Many people are interested in alternative treatments such as chiropractic care, acupuncture and yoga, but what about Reiki?
+The name comes from the Japanese words Rei, which means God’s Wisdom or the Higher Power and Ki, which stands for life force energy.
 Practitioners say the ancient healing technique is often used for stress reduction, relaxation and to maintain health and overall wellbeing.

 Reiki Master and teacher Dawn Usha De Marco, who owns Purple Lotus Holistic Health (https://www.purple-lotus.com) in Wall Township says Reiki seeks to remove blockages in the energy centers of the body and places where there is stagnation, opening the areas up so the body’s vital energy can flow.

 “The energy comes through the practitioner’s hands, which are the conduit or channel for the energy to flow through,” says De Marco.
 “The practitioner guides the energy to the client.”
 Unlike massage therapy, Reiki does not require the client to disrobe and physical touch is not mandatory.

 “The energy can be sent at a distance so there is no need for the practitioner to touch the client if the client prefers not to be touched,” she says.
 “In cases where the client does not mind, we may touch the person, who can be sitting up or lying down.”
 De Marco, who obtained her bachelor’s degree in biology from Georgian Court University in New Jersey, saying initially she wanted to be a marine biologist.